25prabhu10/notes/docs/Languages/Shell-Scripting/Bash.md

 done
 ```

 - The list is usually stored inside a variable.
-With white space separating each item.
+With white space separating each item

   ```bash
   COLORS="red green blue"